 Waterford (Long Distance / Light Touring) – Adventure Cycle, Sport Touring (steel) – $TBC

-Our take: Some of the best touring bikes in the business, custom built to your every need in Waterford, USA.
+My take: Some of the best touring bicycles in the business, custom built to your every need in Waterford, USA.

 Windsor (Budget Long Distance) – Tourist (steel) – US $599